 The social, mobility, analytics and cloud market (SMAC) holds 1, 50,000 employees.
 The government is expecting the growth of SMAC market up to USD 225 Billion by 2020.

 The aim of the government for investing in this sector is to make India, a technology driven country.
 The Digital India campaign of the government focuses on providing mobile connectivity throughout the country, making every government process technological, and e-delivery of citizen services.

-The government is going to set up various IT services, software product companies and service centres.
+The government is going to set up various IT services, software product companies, and service centers.
 The investment will also be on the services that are growing rapidly, like data analytics, knowledge services, legal services, cloud-based services.

 If everything goes right, then very soon, India will be a country of technology.
-With the development in IT sector, employment opportunities will raise, and the people will become more knowledgeable to the technology.
+With the development in IT sector, employment opportunities will rise, and the people will become more knowledgeable about the technology.